Results

 Some National Units do not have levels.
 These are usually units called 'modules' or 'short courses' that were offered by SQA's predecessor bodies.
 We now call them 'unlevelled National Units'.

-I have received a letter that says I haven’t been successful in achieving the full award (or awards) in the National Course (or courses) that I took this year.
-What does that mean?
+I have a letter that says I haven’t been successful in achieving the full award in the National Course.

 Unfortunately, this means that you have not achieved grades A-D in any of the course assessments for the National Courses you took this year.